Wayside Chapel: New building

 In July 2009, the Wayside Chapel received a grant of $2 million from the state government for the purpose of rebuilding its physical facilities.
 An additional grant from the federal government for $3 million was received in late 2009.
 The balance of funds were raised by private donation.
 Graham Long said that rainwater had been penetrating the brick walls and causing bricks to fall out.
 Forty per cent of the existing buildings had already been condemned, but moves were afoot to start a renovation and rebuilding worth $7.5 million.

-On 19 May 2012 Wayside held the grand opening of its newly redeveloped building, designed by Environa Studio, the product of an A$8.2 million investment, five years of fundraising and 22 months of construction.
+On 19 May 2012 Wayside held the opening of its newly redeveloped building, designed by Environa Studio, the product of an A$8.2 million investment, five years of fundraising and 22 months of construction.
 The purpose-built facility features a community service centre, café, dedicated program space for The Aboriginal Project and Day-to-Day Living (a program for people with long-term mental health issues), community hall, offices and meeting spaces for groups such as Alcoholics Anonymous.
 The new building also includes a rooftop garden with over 50 varieties of vegetables, fruit, flowers and herbs, along with a bee hive, worm farm and compost.

+Governance and people

+From 2004–2017 the pastor of Wayside Chapel was Graham Long.
+He was appointed a Member of the Order of Australia in the 2015 Queen's Birthday Honours in recognition of his community work.